 Over the last decades, advancements in the field of cavity quantum electrodynamics as well as circuit quantum electrodynamics paved the way to study systems of matter strongly and collectively coupled to a light mode.
 These experimental breakthroughs made it possible to realize and study paradigmatic theoretical models like the Rabi, Tavis-Cummings, and Dicke model with strong light-matter interactions in the lab \cite{Anappara2009,Niemczyk2010,FornDiaz2010,Garraway2011,Ritsch2013,FornDiaz2019,FriskKockum2019,Rivera2020}.
 With these tools at hand, a fundamental question is how the interactions between light and matter do influence each other, altering properties of the separated (potentially complicated) individual parts, like observables, local interactions, or the location of phase transitions \cite{Ashhab2010,Galego2015,Herrera2016,Cirio2016,Vaidya2018,Mazza2019,Kockum2017,Kiffner2019,Kiffner2019a,Rokaj2023,Passetti2023}.

 One of the paradigmatic light-matter systems is the Dicke model, with a minimal setup both on the light and the matter part \cite{Dicke1954, Hepp1973}.
 The model consists out of $N$ individual spin-$1/2$ particles that are individually coupled to a single cavity mode.
 Hepp and Lieb showed for the thermodynamic limit $N\to\infty$ that this system can be solved analytically by a Bogoliubov transformation and features a second-order phase transition from a normal to a superradiant phase with a non-vanishing photon density in the ground state \cite{Hepp1973}.
-While the matter part of the Dicke model consists out of an arbitrary number of spins, it breaks down to a local problem in the case of no light-matter interaction, as the local degrees of freedom are only coupled through the cavity, making it trivially solvable.
+While the matter part of the Dicke model consists out of an arbitrary number of spins, it breaks down to a non-interacting problem in the case of no light-matter interaction, as the local degrees of freedom are only coupled through the cavity, making it trivially solvable.